 Moree was identified as the ideal location for the large-scale project because of the intense levels of solar radiation experienced in the area, the large amount of flat land available, the good transport links, strong local community support and the site's proximity to the national electricity grid.

-The CEFC's approximately $46 million in senior debt finance enabled the project to proceed to construction without a power purchase agreement in place.
+The $46 million in senior debt finance from the CEFC enabled the project to proceed to construction without a power purchase agreement in place.
 The project also received funding support through the Australian Renewable Energy Agency (ARENA).

 In March 2016, project sponsors global solar company Fotowatio Renewable Ventures (FRV) struck a deal with Origin Energy Ltd on a 15-year power purchase agreement (PPA) to buy all of the output from the solar farm.

-In December 2017, according to an agreed schedule, the project was refinanced and the outstanding balance on the CEFC's investment was fully repaid as part of that process.
+In December 2017, according to an agreed schedule, the project was refinanced and the outstanding balance on the CEFC investment was fully repaid as part of that process.

-The refinancing brings new investors into the project and enables the CEFC's capital to be recycled as it continues to invest in new projects at development stage.
+The refinancing brings new investors into the project and enables the CEFC capital to be recycled as it continues to invest in new projects at development stage.

 New South Wales, Solar, Renewable energy